veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Abstract

 In the rapidly evolving media streaming landscape, there is a pressing need to update legacy protocols to align with modern technological standards.
 The Real-Time Messaging Protocol [[RTMP](#rtmp)] and Flash Video [[FLV](#flv)] file format, introduced in 2002, have been pivotal and continue to be vital especially in live broadcasting.
-Despite RTMP widespread use, it has shown signs of aging, particularly in the lack of support for contemporary video codecs (e.g., VP8, VP9, HEVC, AV1) and audio codecs (Opus, FLAC, AC-3, E-AC-3).
+Despite RTMP widespread use, it has shown signs of aging, particularly in the lack of support for contemporary video codecs (e.g., VP8, VP9, HEVC, VVC, AV1) and audio codecs (Opus, FLAC, AC-3, E-AC-3).
 Recognizing this, Veovera Software Organization (VSO), in collaboration with industry giants like Adobe, YouTube, and Twitch, and other key stakeholders, has embarked on a mission to rejuvenate RTMP, ensuring it meets the demands of contemporary streaming needs. \
 &nbsp; \
 This document details the comprehensive enhancements made to the RTMP and FLV specifications, aimed at revitalizing the technology for current and future media demands.
 Our strategic approach prioritizes innovation while maintaining backward compatibility, thereby augmenting RTMP's utility without undermining existing infrastructures.
 Some of the key advancements include:

 - **Advanced Audio Codecs**: Integration of codecs like AC-3, E-AC-3, Opus, and FLAC to meet diverse audio quality and compression needs, ensuring compatibility with modern systems.
 - **Multichannel Audio Configurations**: Support for multichannel audio to enhance auditory experiences without compromising existing setups.
-- **Advanced Video Codecs**: Introduction of codecs such as VP8, VP9, HEVC and AV1 with HDR support to meet modern display and content standards.
+- **Advanced Video Codecs**: Introduction of codecs such as VP8, VP9, HEVC, VVC and AV1 with HDR support to meet modern display and content standards.
 - **Video Metadata**: Expansion of **VideoPacketType.Metadata** to support a broader range of video metadata types.
 - **FourCC Signaling**: Inclusion of FourCC signaling for advanced codecs mentioned above, as well as for legacy codecs such as AVC, AAC, and MP3.
 - **Multitrack Capabilities**: New audio and video multitrack capabilities for concurrent management and processing of multiple media streams, enhancing media experiences.